 Durie Hill Memorial Tower

-On the same grounds at the top is the 33.5m memorial tower, which is also free to climb, but this one is 176 steps to the top.
-We opted not to climb as visibility was low.
-But on a clear day, they say you can see all the way to the top of the South Island, as well as spotting Mt Ruapehu and Mt Taranaki.
+On a clear day, they say you can see all the way to the top of the South Island, as well as spotting Mt Ruapehu and Mt Taranaki.

-3. Rotokawau/ Virginia Lake Reserve
+Rotokawau/ Virginia Lake Reserve

 Virginia Lake was our first stop in Whanganui, as we arrived from the North while travelling from Taranaki to Wellington.
-What we found is a peaceful oasis, a haven for a relaxing stroll around the lake.
+What we found was a peaceful oasis, a haven for a relaxing stroll around the lake.

 With four well-maintained paths to choose from, we opted for the one closest to the water, aptly named the Lower Track.
 We found this 1.7km walk took us only about 30 minutes to get around the lake.
-The easy walk is suitable for pushchairs (strollers), and we were surrounded by vibrant gardens and waterfowl.
+The easy walk was suitable for pushchairs (strollers), and we were surrounded by vibrant gardens and waterfowl.

-4. Head to a beach
+Head to a beach

 With all the fabulous old buildings, it’s easy to forget that Whanganui also has some beautiful beaches.
 Castlecliff is the closest family-friendly beach, whereas South Beach is the nearby surfer’s beach.